 We know that communities are healthier where people can easily shop and get to school and work by bike or on foot.
 We want to give people more choices about how to travel and to help locals and visitors enjoy our town and the surrounding countryside.

-After a competitive tender, the cycling charity Sustrans was appointed to carry out the work.
+After a competitive tender, the cycling charity Sustrans was appointed in July 2021 to carry out the work.
 Using consultation from workshops with local groups and councillors, public pop-up sessions in town, and online comments from the Community Mapping Tool they have produced a Local Cycling and Walking Infrastructure Plan (LCWIP) which is available here.